Prepare an ebook and get a 20% bonus in the course! Here’s how!

 Sample questions for self review

-Don’t forget the two lectures of Dr. Alon Amit, available here:
+If we don’t have time for the two lectures of Dr. Alon Amit this year, but they are available here:

 Why do we give this course?